-- If the beef is not sliced , slice it against the grain into thin strips.
-Mix together the fish sauce, brown sugar , lemon juice, corn starch and water.
+- If the beef is not sliced, slice it against the grain into thin strips.
+Mix the fish sauce, brown sugar, lemon juice, corn starch, and water.
 Pour over the beef and toss well to coat.
 Set aside for 5 minutes.

 - Heat the wok with 6 tbsp of oil.

-- Fry the basil leaves until t turns bright green and crisp.
+- Fry the basil leaves until they turn bright green and crisp.
 Drain and reserve.
-Remove 4 tbsp of the oil and add the chopped ginger, garlic shallots and chilies.
+Remove 4 tbsp of the oil and add the chopped ginger, garlic shallots, and chilies.
 Stir fry for 30 seconds.
-Drain the beef from the marinade , reserving the juices.
+Drain the beef from the marinade, reserving the juices.
 Stir fry the beef over high heat ( if needed do it in 2 to 3 batches.).
 It takes about 3 minutes for each batch to cook.
 As soon as the beef browns stop cooking.

-- Move the meat to the side (if smaller wok then remove from the wok ).
-Add reserved marinate to the wok .
+- Move the meat to the side (if the wok is small then remove it from the wok ).
+Add the reserved marinade to the wok.
 As soon as it boils toss the meat to coat and turn off the heat.
 Taste and adjust salt and lemon juice.

 - Toss the fried basil leaves over and serve hot.